How To Introduce Your Cats To Each Other Without Starting A Fight

 "Many cats come home with upper respiratory infections when adopted and should be separated in a bathroom for a few days [so] as to not get other cats in the household sick as well," Dr. Robert Proietto, a veterinarian at Proietto Veterinary Services in New York City, told The Dodo.
 "It is also important to get a vet to examine the cats and to know that your new cat is FELV [feline leukemia virus] and FIV [feline immunodeficiency virus] negative before introduction."

-According to Hovav, it’s always a good idea to keep cats in separate rooms during their early days.
-Even if you live in a small apartment, keeping one cat in the bathroom to start can help prevent any unnecessary fights — and will allow them to learn each other's scent before actually meeting face-to-face.
+According to Adi Hovav, senior feline behavior counselor at the ASPCA Adoption Center, it’s always a good idea to keep the new cat in a separate room during the early days.
+This allows your cats to get to know each other slowly and prevents your new cat from feeling overwhelmed by his new environment.
+Even if you live in a small apartment, keeping him in the bathroom to start can help prevent any unnecessary fights.

 Watch out for signs of stress

-"Two cats are ready to be introduced as long as neither is showing any signs of stress or exhibiting any aggressive behavior, like hissing, growling or swatting," Hovav said.
+"Two cats are ready to be introduced as long as neither is showing any signs of stress or exhibiting any aggressive behavior, like hissing, growling or swatting," Hovav told The Dodo.